dyno-might/dyno-might.github.io/_posts/2024-02-15-taste-games.md

 ![name graph](/img/taste-games/names.svg)

-A popular theory is that these cycles in name popularity are driven by class: Upper-class people start using unusual names to show their kids are special and the names gradually percolate down the class ladder as people try to imitate those just above them but distinguish themselves from those just below.
+A popular theory is that these cycles in name popularity are driven by class: Upper-class people start using unusual names to show their kids are special and the names gradually move down the class ladder as people try to imitate those just above them but distinguish themselves from those just below.

 I've never seen any convincing proof that this class-drives-names theory is actually true.
 But it seems clear that we *do* tend to find that names start sounding good to us just as they're becoming popular with our peers, even if we don't *realize* they're becoming popular.
 So it sure seems like Bourdieu was onto something.

 ## The Fancy Cars Game

-Over the last few years, I've been dismayed to see some of my younger relatives become obsessed with expensive sneakers.
+Over the last few years, I've been dismayed to see some relatives become obsessed with expensive sneakers.
 I thought, OK, I guess people naturally find ways to hash out a little social hierarchy.
 But why compete with each other by buying something that's so expensive?
 It seems so wasteful.

 According to our theory, the answer is simple: People like sneakers because, in their social context, it *benefits* them to like sneakers.
 It's stupid to ask why they don't compete by knitting their own mittens because there's no person with the power to decide that.
 People just follow their unconscious taste algorithm and this is the result.